Kotlin/KEEP/proposals/experimental.md

     enum class Level { WARNING, ERROR }
     enum class Impact { COMPILATION, LINKAGE, RUNTIME }
 }

+@Target(CLASS, PROPERTY, LOCAL_VARIABLE, VALUE_PARAMETER, CONSTRUCTOR, FUNCTION,
+        PROPERTY_GETTER, PROPERTY_SETTER, EXPRESSION, FILE)
+@Retention(SOURCE)
+annotation class UseExperimental(
+    vararg val annotationClass: KClass<out Annotation>
+)
 ```

 The `Experimental` annotation is applied to an annotation class and it makes that class an **experimental API marker**.
-That marker can be further applied to the relevant API to make it experimental, i.e. invoke the corresponding checks in the compiler at the call site.
+That marker can be further applied to the relevant API to make it experimental, i.e. to require the user to opt-in to the experimental behavior at the call site, and propagate that requirement further.

+The `UseExperimental` annotation allows the user to **opt-in** to the experimental API **without propagating** it to its call sites. `UseExperimental` can only be used in limited circumstances and is discussed later in this proposal.

 Example: